KoKoLates/ddrive-robot-notes/README.md

 ## Examples

-This project includes multiple maps for comparing controller performance, with **`orange`** representing the PID-controlled robot and **`blue`** representing the MPC-controlled robot.
-To run an example with a specific map, use:
+This project includes multiple maps designed for comparing controller performance.
+The maps offer various environments that highlight the strengths and weaknesses of the different control strategies.
+In the visual outputs, **`orange`** represents the PID-controlled robot, while **`blue`** indicates the MPC-controlled robot.
+To run an example using a specific map, execute the following command in your terminal, replacing `map00.txt` with the desired map file name:

 ```bash
 python example.py --map map/maps/map00.txt